srbcheema1/puzzle4x4/CONTRIBUTING.md

     <li>here X is a number</li>
     <li>Also dont forget to confirm that your pic number X is unique</li>
   </ul>
-also be sure that no two sliced images are identical in appearance other it would create confusion for the player
+###also be sure that no two sliced images are identical in appearance ,otherwise it would create confusion for the player